 Workers have protections against workplace sexual harassment.
 These protections can be found in laws, policies and collective agreements.
-There are certain key elements of workplace sexual harassment that apply regardless of the law or policy that covers the workplace.
+All instances of workplace sexual harassment share some common elements.

 Have you: